tdaff/automation/running.rst

 .. object:: guests.lib

    Predefined guests are stored here.
-The library file is in standard ``.ini`` format and can be used as a template for new guests in a :ref:`custom guests.lib <custom-guests>` in the working directory.
-Do not modify this file directly.
+The library file is in standard ``.ini`` format.
+Faps will search for guests in the working directory first, then in the ``~/.faps/`` directory and finally the standard guests library distributed with the code.
+The ``guests.lib`` provided with the code can be used as a template for new guests in a :ref:`custom guests.lib
+   <custom-guests>` but do not modify this file directly as it will be
+   overwritten on updates.